DHTMLX/docs-todolist/docs/guides/localization.md

 - Russian (**ru**)
 - Spanish (**es**)

-*The files don't include translations for the Calendar labels therefore you will need to add them yourself.*
+*The files don't include translations for the Calendar labels, therefore you will need to add them yourself.*
 :::

 - apply the necessary locale to the To Do List component and its Toolbar via the corresponding **locale** properties: